2018 Water Quality Report

 Annual Water Quality Reports are updated yearly by the first of July.
-A hard copy of the 2017 Water Quality Report is available at City Hall for pick up or feel free to call City Hall at 269-469-1500 and a copy will be mailed to you.
-The Water Quality Report for 2017 is as follows:
+A hard copy of the 2018 Water Quality Report is available at City Hall for pick up or feel free to call City Hall at 269-469-1500 and a copy will be mailed to you.
+2018 Water Quality Report

 For a copy of our Source Water Assessment Report prepared by the U.S. Geological Survey Water Resource Division and the Michigan Dept. of Environmental Quality, please contact City Hall or the Water Department.

 Congratulations to Water Department

 Recently Water Superintendent Ken Anderson received the 2016 Water Fluoridation Quality Award for maintaining optimum levels of fluoride in our water system for calendar year 2016.
 This award is given by the Centers for Disease Control and Prevention, US Department of Health & Human Services.
 We are proud of the continued dedication to providing quality services by our Water Department staff.